A&S Dean's Office

 Professor of Education

 As Dean of the Graduate School of Arts and Sciences, Bárbara supports all GSAS programs and serves as the liaison between students, faculty, and administration on all aspects of graduate education within the school.
 This includes key initiatives, such as strengthening the quality and diversity of the graduate student body and integrating career and professional development training into our students’ education.
-The Dean of GSAS also serves as an Academic Dean of Arts and Sciences, and supervises the departments of Education, Occupational Therapy, and Urban and Environmental Policy and Planning, as well as the Museum Studies, Diversity and Inclusion Leadership, and Data Analytics programs.
+The Dean of GSAS also serves as an Academic Dean of Arts and Sciences, and supervises the departments of Education, Occupational Therapy, and Urban and Environmental Policy and Planning, as well as the Museum Studies, Diversity, Equity, Inclusion, and Justice Leadership, and Data Analytics programs.

 Before taking on these deanships, Bárbara served as a Dean of Academic Affairs for Arts and Sciences from 2014 to 2021 and as an Associate Dean for Diversity and Inclusion for Arts and Sciences from 2019 to 2021.
 She began her career at Tufts in 2001 in the Department of Education.
 Explore her faculty profile.